 A victim who chooses to recover his losses through a civil case can potentially recover larger amounts of money than he would in a criminal court.
-In criminal courts, a judge can order the defendant to pay “out of pocket” expenses in restitution.
+In criminal courts, a judge can order the defendant to pay “out-of-pocket” expenses in restitution.
 In a criminal court, non-economic expenses, such as “pain and suffering” cannot be added to the recovery.
-In contrast, civil courts can award pain and suffering and other damages beyond “out of pocket” expenses.
-For example, because most crimes are an intentional violation of the law, civil courts can and do often award “punitive” damages in intentional torts, like DUI related collisions, which can and do significantly increase the amount of recovery significantly, and often by several folds.
-For that reason, plaintiff’s PI attorneys are often eager to retain victims of crimes, such as DUI related traffic collisions, especially those that can rely on the insurance companies to pay for their losses.
-Naturally, DUI’s are often those intention torts that are settled well for the plaintiffs by the defendant’s insurance companies in civil courts.
+In contrast, civil courts can award pain and suffering and other damages beyond “out-of-pocket” expenses.
+For example, because most crimes are an intentional violation of the law, civil courts can and do often award “punitive” damages in intentional torts, like DUI-related collisions, which can and do significantly increase the amount of recovery significantly, and often by several folds.
+For that reason, plaintiff’s PI attorneys are often eager to retain victims of crimes, such as DUI-related traffic collisions, especially those that can rely on insurance companies to pay for their losses.
+Naturally, DUIs are often those intention torts that are settled well for the plaintiffs by the defendant’s insurance companies in civil courts.

 VICTIM COMPENSATION FUND